-The audit team noted that official controls were being applied in a satisfactory manner in the two establishments audited.
-Records and associated paperwork relating to identification of non compliances during official control inspections were well maintained in Waterford County Council.
+The audit team noted that official controls were generally being applied in a satisfactory manner in the two establishments audited.
+Records and associated paperwork relating to identification of non compliances during official control inspections were maintained by Laois County Council.